The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: Introduction

 \section{Introduction}

 In \cite{HL}, Hamkins and Lewis introduced infinite time Turing machines (ITTMs), which are Turing machines that compute with transfinite time, but still on a ``standard'' tape of length $\omega$.
 Koepke then introduced a number of models of computation in which also memory is extended to transfinite ordinals; these include $\alpha$-ITTMs \cite{K1}, which are ITTMs with a tape of length $\alpha$, and also transfinite generalizations of register machines which can store a single ordinal less than a given ordinal $\alpha$ in each of their registers.
+Depending on their behaviour at limit steps, these are known as (weak) infinite time $\alpha$-register machines, or $\alpha$-(w)ITRMs for short (a brief explanation of these will be given below).

 Associated with each model of computation are a concept of explicit definability -- called computability -- which concerns the ability of the machine to produce a certain object ``from scratch'', and another one of implicit definability, which concerns the ability of the machine to decide whether or not an object given in the oracle is equal to a certain $x$; in ordinal computability, the latter is known as ``recognizability''.
 For many models of ordinal computability, the ``lost melody phenomenon'' occurs, which means that there are objects which are recognizable, but not computable; this phenomenon was first discovered (and named) for ITTMs in \cite{HL}.
 Recognizability has been studied in detail for ITTMs and ITRMs in \cite{HL}, \cite{LoMe}, \cite{ITRM Recog 1}, \cite{ITRM Recog 2} and for Ordinal Turing Machines (OTMs) in \cite{CSW}.
 In \cite{LoMe}, we considered recognizability by $\alpha$-ITRMs.
 All of these works concerned real numbers, i.e., subsets of $\omega$.
 This has the advantage that the recognizability strength of different models becomes comparable.